FAW Group: Jiefang

-Jiefang is the medium and heavy trucks brand of FAW Group.
-The first truck rolled off of the lines in 1956, which was the first ever-built truck by the People's Republic of China.
+Jiefang is the medium and heavy truck brand of FAW Group.
+The first truck was produced 1956.
+It was the first-ever truck built by the People's Republic of China.

 Jiefang became a subsidiary on 18 January 2003 with two subsidiaries of its own, Qingdao Truck Division and FAW Trading Company, it is one make of Jiefang branded trucks.